scikit-cycuba/scikit-cycuba/README.rst

 Installation
 ------------

+The simplest way to install CyCuba is using the `conda` distribution package.
+The command to do so is: `conda install -c woodscn cycuba`.

 CyCuba relies on a working copy of the Cuba library.
 The most current version of this library can be obtained from http://www.feynarts.de/cuba/, along with papers which describe in detail the algorithms used in Cuba, along with the